A Level and GCSE results – what opportunities can Arts Award provide?

 How can Arts Award help?

-The reality is that fewer schools are offering the same level of arts provision, and students 2S4B4825are being encouraged towards the EBacc suite.
+The reality is that fewer schools are offering the same level of arts provision, and students are being encouraged towards the EBacc suite.
 We feel that offering Arts Award is a fantastic opportunity to retain arts provision when teaching hours and opportunities are being slashed in schools (with DfE data indicating a 10% reduction in arts teaching hours).
 Arts Award's flexible framework means that schools can kick start an arts inspiration, and encourage students to broaden their interests and skills outside of school, or use it as an extra-curricular activity to boost their creative offer.
 Schools are now beginning to use Arts Award in Year 9 as a way of exploring what GCSE study in the arts may be like, with the aim to increasing student choice and take-up of arts subjects.
 Our recent Impact Study reported that nearly 30% of the sample said Arts Award had led them to study the arts at post-16.

 At A Level, Silver or Gold offer fantastic opportunities for young people to extend their arts practice and develop vital transferable skills in leadership, even if they are not studying the arts post-16.
 Gold also has the added benefit of UCAS points, and can be a valuable tool in securing a competitive university place.